Hack3rOneness/devops-insights-20200912181407744/README.md

 ## Contribute

 You’ve used it, now you want to make it better?
 Awesome!
 Pull requests are welcome!
-Click [Here] (https://github.com/facebook/fbctf/blob/master/CONTRIBUTING.md) to find out how to contribute.
+Click [here] (https://github.com/facebook/fbctf/blob/master/CONTRIBUTING.md) to find out how to contribute.

 Facebook also has [bug bounty program] (https://www.facebook.com/whitehat/) that includes FBCTF.
 If you find a security vulnerability in the platform, please submit it via the process outlined on that page and do not file a public issue.